 - 23. To be eligible for the special breed division, breed information must have been provided to Hardin County Extension when nominated by February 1st. - 24.
 All steers not meeting breed eligibility rules must be entered in the crossbred class.
 Registration papers or breeder certificate must be presented at fair weigh-in. - 25.
 Appropriate weight groups will be established after weigh-in for each class. - 26.
-The Grand and Reserve Grand Champion Market Beef will be selected from the following groups: - A. Carcass Calves check-in and be in the exhibitor's name.

-- B. Market Heifers

-- C. Purebred Steers each breed division
+The Grand and Reserve Grand Champion Market Beef will be selected from the following groups: - A. Carcass Calves - B. Market Heifers - C. Purebred Steers each breed division

-- D. Crossbred Steers each weight division

-- E. Returning Bucket/Bottle Calves shown last year (4-H and FFA only)
+- D. Crossbred Steers each weight division - E. Returning Bucket/Bottle Calves shown last year (4-H and FFA only)